Facebook Pixel How to Work With Aspect Ratios in Landscape Photography

 I’m aware that I’ve discussed a number of different aspect ratios in “landscape” format, and not in “portrait” format.

 But that is because I believe the options for the successful presentation of landscapes in “portrait” format are much fewer in number.
-For a landscape to work, you need to balance the composition throughout the frame, and aspect ratios such as 6:4 make that very difficult, due to the image being too tall relative to its width.
+For a landscape to work, you need to balance the composition throughout the frame, and aspect ratios such as 6:4 make that very difficult due to the image being too tall relative to its width.

-For “portrait” landscapes to work, fatter rectangles, such as 4:3, 7:6, or 5:4, are ideal.
+For “portrait” landscapes to work, wider rectangles, such as 4:3, 7:6, or 5:4, are ideal.
 In fact, 5:4 is heavily used by professional landscape photographers with medium and large format cameras.
 This aspect ratio allows the eye to be taken through the image from left to right, without having an excess amount of sky knocking the frame off-balance.

 Bwlch Y Groes, Wales, UK presented in three different portrait formats